SoftwareAG/c8y-releasenotes/content/release-10-17-0/overview-10-17-0.md

 - The actual change description
 - The internal ticket number (only relevant for our Support team)
 - The build version in which the change has been implemented
-- The build component into which the change has been implemented
+- The build component into which the change has been implemented (only relevant as of 10.17.0+)

-Moreover it includes [announcements](/release-10-17-0/announcements-10-17-0/) for planned and implemented deprecations that might require action on your side at some time.
+Moreover the release notes includes [announcements](/release-10-17-0/announcements-10-17-0/) for planned and implemented deprecations that might require action on your side at some time.

 You can find the corresponding product documentation for release 10.17.0 at [https://cumulocity.com/guides/10.17.0/welcome/intro-documentation](https://cumulocity.com/guides/10.17.0/welcome/intro-documentation/).